mrange/fable-formlets/WHY.md

 # Why and what is formlets?

 A few years ago I was trying out [WebSharper](http://websharper.com/).
-There were much I didn't understand about WebSharper but I fell in love with the concept of Formlets/Piglets.
+There was much I didn't understand about WebSharper but I fell in love with the concept of Formlets/Piglets.
 For years I have been trying to make others see it as I do; an awesome and productive way to build reactive Forms that have validation.

 Formlets are not a generic solution to all UI related problems but they are awesome for Forms (as the name implies).